Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 It is characterized by the following manifestations:

-• The outflow of pus is constant or episodic, which is activated during an exacerbation.
+• The flow of pus is constant or episodic, becoming more active during exacerbation.
 The presence of blood usually indicates that granulation tissue or polyps are growing in the tympanic cavity.
 In some cases, the discharge smells unpleasant, which indicates bone destruction;

-• conductive-type hearing loss caused by decreasing mobility auditory ossicles...
+• conductive hearing loss caused by decreased mobility auditory ossicles.
 With a long process, mixed hearing loss develops, which leads, in particular, to impaired blood circulation in the cochlea;

 • tinnitus due to ongoing pathological processes;

-• pain syndrome is moderate and manifests itself only with exacerbation, provokes it viral infection, diseases of the ENT organs, ingress of water into the ear;
+• the pain syndrome is moderate in nature and appears only during exacerbation, provokes it viral infection, diseases of the ENT organs, water getting into the ear;

-• the acute period may be accompanied by a feeling of pulsation and twitching in the affected ear;
+• the acute period may be accompanied by a sensation of pulsation and twitching in the affected ear;

 • dizziness;

-• with advanced pathology, the mobility of the muscles of the face is impaired;
+• with advanced pathology, the mobility of facial muscles is impaired;

-• headache accompanies complications (spread of the focus of inflammation to the membranes of the brain).
+• headache accompanies complications (spread of inflammation to the membranes of the brain).

 Diagnostics

-The main diagnostic methods for both forms are the same.
-They include such activities:
+The basic diagnostic methods for both forms are the same.
+They include the following activities:

-• Analysis of the patient's complaints and anamnesis: it turns out which of the symptoms indicates otitis media, whether they were before, whether the patient breathes freely through the nose, whether there are others chronic diseases, flu, ARVI;
+• Analysis of the patient’s complaints and medical history: it is found out which symptoms indicate otitis media, whether there were any before, whether the patient breathes freely through his nose, whether there are others chronic diseases, influenza, ARVI;

-• examination of the ear using special instruments - an otoscope, an otomicroscope, an endoscope: the condition of the tympanic membrane is examined - the presence of redness, swelling, rupture, retraction (retraction pockets), etc. audiometric - its degree;
+• examination of the ear using special instruments - otoscope, otomicroscope, endoscope: the condition of the eardrum is examined - the presence of redness, bulging, rupture, retraction (retraction pockets), etc., it is determined whether there is pus.
+A hearing test is carried out using tuning fork tests - the causes of deafness are determined, audiometric – its degree;

-• tympanometry is relevant for intact tympanic membrane.
-This method assesses the mobility of the membrane, the pressure in it, the presence of scars and exudate is determined.
+• tympanometry is relevant when the eardrum is intact.
+This method evaluates the mobility of the membrane, the pressure in it, and determines the presence of scars and exudate.
 Purulent forms require bacteriological tests that identify the pathogen and determine its susceptibility to drugs.

 • vestibular tests reveal the degree of dizziness and the ability to maintain balance;

 Treatment depends not only on the form of otitis media, but also on the stage.
-It is important to remember that during this period it is necessary to exclude the ingress of water into the sore ear, for which it is laid with cotton wool soaked in oil during water treatments...
-When choosing drops, it is necessary to carefully study their composition: the presence of ototoxic components can cause permanent hearing loss.
+It is important to remember that during this period it is necessary to prevent water from entering the sore ear, for which it is filled with cotton wool soaked in oil during water procedures.
+When choosing drops, you must carefully study their composition: the presence of ototoxic components can cause permanent hearing loss.

-The methods of physiotherapy are popular and effective - iontophoresis using iodine, bromine, calcium, zinc, furacilin, UHF, paraffin therapy, actinotherapy (infrared and ultraviolet radiation lamps are used), eardrum massage.
+Physiotherapy methods are popular and effective - iontophoresis using iodine, bromine, calcium, zinc, furatsilin, UHF, paraffin therapy, actinotherapy (infrared and ultraviolet radiation lamps are used), eardrum massage.

 Spicy

-At the beginning of the disease, without the formation of purulent secretions, warming compresses are applied to the area near the ear.
-Such treatment is prohibited when pus is secreted.
-With an intact tympanic membrane, ear drops with an analgesic effect are shown, and after it has broken through - antibiotic drugs.
-Vasoconstrictor nasal sprays are shown...
+At the beginning of the disease, without the formation of purulent secretion, warm compresses are applied to the area near the ear.
+Such treatment is prohibited when pus is discharged.
+If the eardrum is intact, ear drops with an anesthetic effect are indicated, and after it has ruptured - drugs with antibiotic action.
+Vasoconstrictor nasal sprays indicated.
 If acute otitis media is caused by or, they are treated in parallel.

-As a rule, the first 2-3 days antibiotic therapy is not carried out, only after this period a decision is made to use it.
+As a rule, antibacterial therapy is not carried out for the first 2–3 days; only after this period a decision is made on its use.
 But some conditions require the mandatory prescription of antibiotics, namely:

 • Severe form of the disease;